Bone fracture: Prevention

 Taking calcium and vitamin D supplements can help strengthen your bones.
 Vitamin D supplements combined with additional calcium marginally reduces the risk of hip fractures and other types of fracture in older adults; however, vitamin D supplementation alone did not reduce the risk of fractures.
+Taking vibration therapy can also help strengthening bones and reducing the risk of a fracture.

 Patterns

 Treatment

 Treatment of bone fractures are broadly classified as surgical or conservative, the latter basically referring to any non-surgical procedure, such as pain management, immobilization or other non-surgical stabilization.
 A similar classification is open versus closed treatment, in which open treatment refers to any treatment in which the fracture site is opened surgically, regardless of whether the fracture is an open or closed fracture.

 Pain management

-In arm fractures in children, ibuprofen has been found to be as effective as a combination of paracetamol and codeine.
-In the ems setting it might be applicable to administer 1mg/kg of iv ketamine to achieve a dissociated state.
+In arm fractures in children, ibuprofen is as effective as a combination of paracetamol and codeine.
+In the EMS setting it might be applicable to administer 1mg/kg of iv ketamine to achieve a dissociated state.